google/koladata/docs/api_reference.md

 **Members**

-### `PersistedIncrementalDataBagManager.__init__(self, persistence_dir: str, *, fs: FileSystemInterface | None = None)` {#PersistedIncrementalDataBagManager.__init__}
+### `PersistedIncrementalDataBagManager.__init__(self, *, internal_call: object, persistence_dir: str, fs: fs_interface.FileSystemInterface, metadata: metadata_pb2.PersistedIncrementalDataBagManagerMetadata, loaded_bags_cache: dict[str, kd.types.DataBag])` {#PersistedIncrementalDataBagManager.__init__}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Initializes the manager.

+This constructor is private.
+To create an instance of this class, please use create_new() or create_from_dir().

 Args:
+  internal_call: A sentinel object to ensure that this constructor is only
+    called from within this module.
-  persistence_dir: The directory where the small bags and metadata will be
+  persistence_dir: The directory where the small bags and metadata are
     persisted.
-If it does not exist, or it is empty, then it will be populated with an empty bag named &#39;&#39;.
-Otherwise, the manager will be initialized from the existing artifacts in the directory.
-  fs: All interactions with the file system will go through this instance.
+  fs: All interactions with the file system will go through this object.
-    If None, then the default interaction with the file system is used.</code></pre>
+  metadata: The metadata of the manager.
+  loaded_bags_cache: A cache of the bags that are currently loaded.</code></pre>

 ### `PersistedIncrementalDataBagManager.add_bags(self, bags_to_add: list[BagToAdd])` {#PersistedIncrementalDataBagManager.add_bags}